 Open for over 20 years now, Miss Ly Cafe has been serving authentic Vietnamese food to locals and tourists looking to fill up on cao lau, banh bao vac, and thit nuong – which happens to be the restaurants famous signature offerings.
 The menu is reasonably priced and includes vegetarian options and smoothies, too.

 The meals are prepared using fresh ingredients sourced from Cam Nam Village, Tra Que Vegetable Village, and Cham Island.
-Miss Ly is a charming family owned and run restaurant that is surrounded by ancient shop-houses, while inside is a setup of simple wooden furnishings, vintage paintings, and traditional background music that makes for a truly authentic Hoi An dining experience.
+Miss Ly is a charming family-owned and runs the restaurant that is surrounded by ancient shop-houses, while the inside is a setup of simple wooden furnishings, vintage paintings, and traditional background music that makes for a truly authentic Hoi An dining experience.

-- Location: 22 Nguyen Hue Street, Hoi An (located in ancient town, just around the corner from the Fuijan Assembly Hall)
+- Location: 22 Nguyen Hue Street, Hoi An (located in the ancient town, just around the corner from the Fujian Assembly Hall)

 Quan Dau Bac

-This local eatery is a crowd favorite!
+This local eatery is a crowd favourite!
 Famous for its pocket-friendly authentic dishes, Quan Dau Bac sports an open-air setup, facing the busy street of Phan Chu Trinh.
-The eatery serves authentic Vietnamese fried spring rolls, potato croquettes, fried sausages, crispy mushroom with eggs, and chicken soup.
+The eatery serves authentic Vietnamese fried spring rolls, potato croquettes, fried sausages, crispy mushrooms with eggs, and chicken soup.

 Their signature dish, the bun dau mam tom or the Vietnamese tasting plate is a must-try!
 You can choose between meat and vegetable variation.
 The meatless plate consists of rice noodles, cucumber, fresh herbs, and deep-fried tofu, while the meat plate comes with steamed pork, fish balls, beef, and mushrooms.
 Both options are served with a fermented shrimp dipping sauce.

-- Location: 147 Phan Chu Trinh, Hoi An (close to old town)
+- Location: 147 Phan Chu Trinh, Hoi An (close to the old town)